 Jenny is insatiably, joyously curious, but after decades of gathering, the rich array of materials is both exciting and overwhelming.
 “In ten lifetimes I could never actually complete all the designs and projects I’ve imagined.”

 And she longs for more time with her horses...

-Inge speaks wistfully of how Rare Things Gallery of Treasures has grown.
-"It has come to mean so much to so many, and it's a cool store− a destination in its own right.
-I am so proud of it, still love it all so much, but it needs to be in younger hands, to become something new.
+Inge speaks wistfully of how Rare Things Gallery of Treasures grew over the years.
+"It came come to mean so much to so many, and it was a cool store− a destination in its own right.
+I am so proud of what it was, and still love it all so much, but it needs to be in younger hands, to become something new.
 And I am ready to become something new again, as well".

 The Shorter Version: About the Gallery

 The story behind this eclectic gallery located in the small mountain town of Creede, Colorado